-The claim in the Covers Farm proposal that it will restore or enhance biodiversity on the site is simply at odds with the evidence of the surveys conducted in the quarry and with what the application actually says.
+The claim that the proposal will restore or enhance biodiversity on the site is simply at odds with the evidence of the surveys conducted in the quarry and with what the application actually says.
 There will be an irreparable loss of habitats that support many important and rare species.
 (Ecological Impact Assessment Report (EIA) Sep.
 2018)

 The proposal confines its mitigation of habitat loss to the quarry site itself.
-But many of the species, including rare or protected species inhabiting the area are supported by the connectivity of hedgerows, water bodies and woodland that surround or radiate out from the quarry, some of which would be threatened or destroyed.
+But many of the species, including rare or protected species inhabiting the area are supported by the connectivity of hedgerows, water bodies and woodland that surround or radiate out from the quarry.

 The following redacted letter was written in objection to WWW, but it raises points petinent to the potential for the Covers Farm infill proposal to disrupt Westerham’s bat populations: